 We have several permits at CFL.
 PDFs of the permits are kept in ‘admin’ in the Scientific Collector Permit file folder which all CFL PIs have access to.
 Review the permit for your project well in advance – including the conditions noted with the permit – to ensure your work is covered and that at least one person in your crew is named as an Agent on the permit.
 Be sure to review the disinfection protocol, too, and to notify the local fish biologist and conservation warden before beginning fish collection activities.
 If you are unable to access the permits, please contact Monet Hutchins.

 For current boat, gear and equipment decontamination and disinfection procedures, see:

 For local fish biologist and conservation warden contact information, use the DNR’s searchable directory:

 All SCPs expire December 31 each year.
 If the research will be continuing, we need to request a new permit when we submit the annual collection report (due January 10 each year).
 The collection report template is below.
 You must keep records of all collections.
-At the end of the year, Marilyn will collect the reports and submit to DNR with a request to renew, if applicable.
+At the end of the year, Monet Hutchins will collect the reports and submit to DNR with a request to renew, if applicable.

 For comments or suggestions regarding this page, contact Monet Hutchins. updated 9/16/19